-In the majority of watersheds that were assessed, the scope and severity of threats from passage are low.
-Culverts and tidegates in low-lying areas are widespread and may impact or impede lamprey passage to an unknown extent.
-An extensive effort is currently underway in portions of the North Coast sub-region to identify and prioritize barrier structures for repair (retrofit), replacement, or removal; however, the focus of these efforts is juvenile salmonids.

-Several major passage issues have been addressed in the past several years:
+An extensive effort is currently underway in portions of the North Coast sub-region to identify and prioritize barrier structures for repair (retrofit), replacement, or removal; though, the focus of these efforts is juvenile salmonids.
+The following are examples of some of the passage improvement projects implemented by RMU partners in the past several years:

-- City of Seaside's Diversion Dam was removed and intake screens upgraded on the South Fork Necanicum. - ODOT breached several dikes in the lower mainstern Necanicum near RM5. - Several tide gates in the lower North Fork of the Nehalem were replaced. - Multiple culverts have been replaced or removed in the Wilson-Trask-Nestucca HUC over the past several years as part of the Salmon Super Highway Project (SSH).
-SSH project partners plan to continue efforts to replace barrier culverts in these basins in coming years. - A substantial barrier dam on the East Fork South Fork Trask River was removed during summer 2016 and another dam removal at Skookum Lake (Tillamook River Basin) was completed during summer 2017. - Several removals are planned for the Necanicum and Nehalem HUCs in 2017 and beyond. - Upgrades at hatchery barriers and the Lord Creek Culvert in the Alsea watershed. - Upgrade to Cedar Creek Hatchery barrier on Three Rivers in the Nestucca Basin.
+- City of Seaside's Diversion Dam was removed and intake screens upgraded on the South Fork Necanicum. - ODOT breached several dikes in the lower mainstem Necanicum near RM5. - Several tide gates in the lower North Fork of the Nehalem were replaced. - Culvert removal in tributary of Siletz River (North Creek), opening access to 14 miles of habitat. - Multiple culverts have been replaced or removed in the Wilson-Trask-Nestuccca HUC over the past several years as part of the Salmon Super Highway Project (SSH).
+SSH project partners plan to continue efforts to replace barrier culverts in these basins in coming years. - A substantial barrier dam on the East Fork South Fork Trask River was removed during summer 2016 and another dam removal at Skookum Lake (Tillamook River Basin) was completed during summer 2017. - Several perched culverts replaced with open bottom culverts in Necanicum (Joe Creek) and Nehalem HUCs, restoring access to over 15 miles of habitat. - Upgrades at hatchery barriers and the Lord Creek Culvert in the Alsea watershed. - Upgrade to Cedar Creek Hatchery barrier on Three Rivers in the Nestucca Basin.